so-much-meta/lczero_tools/README.md

    * Training data to PGN
    * Loss calculation - allow comparison between networks on same data
 3. OpenCL support!
 This should be possible with https://github.com/plaidml/plaidml
 4. Investigate optimizations (CUDA, multiprocessing, etc).
-Goal is to eventually have a fast enough python-based implementation to do MCTS and get decent nodes/second comparable to Leela's engine.
+Goal is to eventually have a fast enough python-based implementation to do MCTS and get decent nodes/second comparable to Leela's engine -- in cases where neural network eval speed is the bottleneck.
    * However, no optimizations should get (too much) in the way of clarity or ease of changing code to do experiments.

 Note: In order to make this work with tensorflow CPU-only mode using leela-chess tfprocess, changes had to be made for dimension ordering of the input (most likely this change slows things down a lot)...